 Material and design

 It is important that your kneepads are made for the work you do and that they have a perfect fit.
 Design and material choice can have an impact on the level of protection and comfort.
 Here are some features to look for when picking your pair of kneepads.

-Shape: A good kneepad will not only cover the centre of your knees but close around your knee to protect the sides as well.
-Look for kneepads that have a slightly curved design with sides that stand up.
+Shape: A good kneepad will not only cover the centre of your knees, but close around your knee to protect the sides as well.
+Look for kneepads that have a slighly curved design with sides that stand up.

 Security: How can you secure the kneepad in place?
 Look for a kneepad that can be properly secured in your knee pad pocket to improve the level of protection.

 Flexibility: A flexible kneepad is more comfortable to work in, because it adjusts to the position you’re in.
 Just make sure it still offers the level of protection you need.

 Ventilation: Working with kneepads can be hot, so ventilating channels can have a big effect on your working comfort.